-To check the status of your phone number, go to the Device settings page in your account and check that the Status of your device is listed as "active".
+To check the status of your phone number, go to the Device Settings page in your account and check that the Status of your phone is listed as "active".

 If your number is suspended or still porting, those statuses will show up here and you will not be able to send or receive text messages.

 3. Confirm that text messaging services are enabled on your account.

 To confirm that text messaging is enabled on your account, go to the Device Settings page for your phone and make sure that both "Can send text messages" and "Can receive text messages" are "Enabled".

 If there is no edit icon at the top of the Messages section (i.e. you can't update your text messaging settings) then the number is not active.